 We always recommend guests coming to Brasswood Estate to arrive early to spend some time browsing the grounds including The Shop at Brasswood + Mercantile.
 This small store offers a collection of hand selected products from around the globe – it is a unique shopping experience for this part of Napa Valley.
 Both men and women’s fashion, home décor, artisan jewelry, culinary tools, fine textiles, ceramics, hand-blown glass, specialty cosmetics and even a few electronics are available.

 And this shop also contains wines from Brasswood wine partners as well as products from Brasswood Spirits, American whiskey, gin and vodka.

 When deciding upon a name for their wines, Laura spent a year trying to come up with a creative descriptor (focusing on a single word).
 Thinking outside of the box she chose the name Stråla, borrowing from her Swedish heritage and second language.
 Growing up, her stepmother (born in Sweden) would speak Swedish around their home.
 Stråla means radiant light or shining brightly – referring to the sun’s light.
 And of course, this ties in nicely with their last name of Ray.

-Locally one can find select wines at ACME Wine shop in St. Helena.
+Locally one can find select bottles of Stråla at ACME Wine shop in St. Helena.
 For more information and or to join their wine club, visit: www.stralavineyards.com